 In the present paper, we will propose and discuss four candidate criteria for defining horizontality, recommend the one we consider most practical and informative for most purposes, and show some practical techniques for determining horizontal orientation according to that criterion.
-In the absence of such criteria, it is inevitable that we will continue to see inconsistency such as that in our own (Taylor and Wedel 2013) illustration of the cervical vertebrae of a turkey and of Giraffatitan brancai (reproduced here as Figure 3).
+In the absence of such criteria, it is inevitable that we will continue to see inconsistency such as that in our own (Taylor and Wedel 2013) illustration of the cervical vertebrae of a turkey and of Giraffatitan brancai (reproduced here in modified form as Figure 3).

 [Figure 3 here]